MikeMoore63/pyrpmdb/README.md

-A python package that extracts go build information from go based executables, go.mod and go.sum files  and shared libraries.
-The package leverages the golang debug/buildinfo and golang.org/x/mod/modfile packages to extract the information hence relies on a shared library to do this work.
+A python package that extracts rpm package information from rpm database

 Example usage